cdktf/cdktf-provider-snowflake/docs/rowAccessPolicy.python.md

 Specifies the identifier for the row access policy;

 must be unique for the database and schema in which the row access policy is created.
+Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/row_access_policy#name RowAccessPolicy#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.96.0/docs/resources/row_access_policy#name RowAccessPolicy#name}

----

-##### `row_access_expression`<sup>Required</sup> <a name="row_access_expression" id="@cdktf/provider-snowflake.rowAccessPolicy.RowAccessPolicy.Initializer.parameter.rowAccessExpression"></a>

-- *Type:* str

-Specifies the SQL expression.
-The expression can be any boolean-valued SQL expression.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/row_access_policy#row_access_expression RowAccessPolicy#row_access_expression}

 ---